varabyte/kobweb-site/site/src/jsMain/resources/markdown/docs/guides/Debugging.md

 > license [here](https://www.jetbrains.com/community/education/#students).
 If you maintain an open source project, you
 > can apply [here](https://www.jetbrains.com/community/opensource/#support).

-### Debugging the backend
+## Debugging the backend

-Debugging the backend first requires configuring the Kobweb server to support remote debugging.
-This is easy to do by modifying the `kobweb` block in your build script to enable remote debugging:
+Debugging the backend first requires configuring the Kobweb server to support [remote debugging](https://en.wikipedia.org/wiki/Debugging#Remote_debugging).
+This is easy to do by modifying the `kobweb` block in your build script to enable it:

 ```kotlin
 kobweb {